 Users can install and run multiple versions of the .NET Framework on their computers.
 When you develop or deploy your app, you might need to know which .NET Framework versions are installed on the user’s computer.Continue reading

-A short post for my colleagues at the customer support and anyone else wondering the same: how to turn off the FTP over TLS default in FileZilla?
+A short post for my colleagues at the customer support and anyone else wondering the same: how to disable TLS encryption in FileZilla and turn off the FTP over TLS default setting?Continue reading

 Sometimes you find your WSUS server keeps crashing over and over again.
 WSUS is unavailable and/or the WSUS management console hangs.
 When you start to investigate as to why Windows Server Update Services crashes, you’ll notice the following error message being logged in the HTTPErr log files:Continue reading

 When you have just installed your new Windows Server, with or without IIS as web server, it is important to take a few extra security measurements.
 Securing your server is important to keep hackers out and your data safe.
 This article shows

 3 4 key steps in securing your Windows Server web (IIS) or file server.

 Disable SMBv1 to prevent prevent Petya / NotPetya, WannaCry / WanaCrypt0r ransomware spreading through your network.
 These worm viruses exploit a vulnerability in Windows Server Message Block (SMB) version 1 (SMBv1), and spread like wildfire.
 It is urged you disable SMBv1 in your Windows variant (Windows 10, 8.1, Server 2016, 2012 R2), and here is how if you haven’t done so yet.Continue reading

 This post explains how to restrict automatic NS resource record registration in Windows Server DNS using

 Dnscmd.
 This prevents Windows Server DNS to automatically create NS records for zones that it hosts on the server.